sylvain-meunier/stageL3/Rapport/rapport.typ

 == Formal explanations and proofs
 First $d$ is indeed a mathematical distance : let $a, b in (R^*_+)^2, d(a, b) = d(b, a)$ and $d(a, b) = 0 <=> abs(log(a/b)) = 0 <=> a = b$.
 Finally, let $c in R^*_+, d(a, c) = k_* abs(log(a/c)) = k_* abs(log(a/b times b/c)) = k_* abs(log(a / b) + log(b / c)) <= d(a, b) + d(b, c)$.\
 \
+The estimator $E$ is not exactly a function in practice.
+Its actual expression is only supposed to remains the same between two computations of $T_n$, in order for the $argmin$ to make sens, as explained hereafter.
-Then, @estimatorf presents an $argmin$, that makes sense when $E$ is a increasing right-continuous function-like object, even though its actual expression may change after each computed value of $T_(n+1)$.
+@estimatorf presents an $argmin$, that makes sense when $E$ is a increasing right-continuous function-like object, even though its actual expression may change after each computed value of $T_(n+1)$.
 In fact, $E$ can only output a countable set of values, hence $E$ is piecewise constant under those hypothesis.\ \
 Finally, one can notice that the value of $k_* in R^*_+$ does not affect the result of the process.

 ==  About the range $[sqrt(2)/2 T_n, sqrt(2) T_n]$